jsfiddle/togetherjs/site/docs/index.md

 `TogetherJSConfig_getUserColor = function () {return '#ff00ff';};`

 This returns the user's preferred color that represents them.
 This should be a CSS color.

+The names might confuse you: you are providing functions that TogetherJS will call to get the user's name, avatar, and color.
+It doesn't return the name the user has set through TogetherJS (that would be `TogetherJS.require("peers").Self.name`).

 If any of these values are updated while in the page (like if you have a login process that doesn't cause a page reload) then call `TogetherJS.refreshUserData()` and the respective `getUser*` callbacks will all be called again.